scalyr/scalyr-monitor-tool/README.md

-# Scalyr Monitors Development and Test Setup
+# Quickly develop scalyr monitor addons
 This repository contains information on how to build a Docker image and container which can be used to develop Scalyr Monitors.